Evercoder/uiuiui/docs/components/Position.md

 [source][source] | [storybook][storybook]

-`Position` is a low-level component that reports the cursor position on each `mousemove` event on the `onChange` callback.
+Position is a low-level component that reports the cursor position on each `mousemove` event on the `onChange` callback function.
+It's used in [Surfaces](../Surface.md).

 ## Properties